-Daily Admission to Kennedy Space Center Visitor Complex includes the KSC Bus Tour along with the Apollo/Saturn V Center, Space Shuttle Atlantis®, and the Astronaut Encounter theater featuring three presentations daily: Astronaut Encounter, Mission Status Briefings and Eyes on the Universe: NASA’s Space Telescopes.
-All other exhibits and attractions are also included: Heroes & Legends featuring the U.S. Astronaut Hall of Fame, Shuttle Launch Experience®, 3D space films in the IMAX® Theater, Journey to Mars: Explorers Wanted, the Rocket Garden, the Astronaut Memorial and Children’s Play Dome.
+Daily Admission to Kennedy Space Center Visitor Complex includes the KSC Bus Tour along with Apollo/Saturn V Center, Space Shuttle Atlantis®, and the Astronaut Encounter theater featuring three shows daily: Astronaut Encounter, Mission Status Briefings and Eyes on the Universe: NASA’s Space Telescopes.
+All other exhibits and attractions are also included: Heroes & Legends featuring the U.S. Astronaut Hall of Fame, Shuttle Launch Experience®, 3D space films in the IMAX® Theater, Journey to Mars: Explorers Wanted, the Rocket Garden, the Space Mirror Memorial and Children’s Play Dome.
 Admission tickets are valid for one day.

 What is NOT included with Daily Admission?

-Tickets may be purchased for additional upgraded experiences at Kennedy Space Center Visitor Complex: Cosmic Quest, Special Interest Bus Tours, Lunch With An Astronaut, and Astronaut Training Experience (ATX).
-Advance online purchase of upgraded experiences is recommended.
-Upgraded experiences may sell out through online ticket purchases before the scheduled date.
-Cosmic Quest activation badges are not available for advance purchase as they are sold with tickets and at The Space Shop once you arrive at the visitor complex.
+Tickets may be purchased for add-on enhancements at Kennedy Space Center Visitor Complex: Cosmic Quest, Special Interest Bus Tours, Lunch With An Astronaut, and Astronaut Training Experience (ATX).
+Advance online purchase of add-on enhancements is recommended.
+Add-on enhancements may sell out through online ticket purchases before the scheduled date.

 What is the advantage of purchasing tickets online before my visit?

-Tickets may be purchased in advance of your visit on www.kennedyspacecenter.com; however, ticket prices are the same whether purchased online in advance or in person.
-Online ticket purchases are valid for seven days from the date of purchase for one visit.
+Tickets may be purchased before your visit on www.kennedyspacecenter.com; however, ticket prices are the same whether purchased online or in person.
+Online ticket purchases are valid for seven days from the date you choose for one visit.
 Tickets may be printed at home or picked up at Will Call at the entrance to the visitor complex.
 Visitors with printed tickets may proceed directly to the turnstiles at the entrance.

 How long does it take to see and do everything at Kennedy Space Center Visitor Complex?

-This full-day experience requires a minimum of six to eight hours, not including travel time, to enjoy Kennedy Space Center Visitor Complex.
-For upgraded experiences, in addition to all exhibits, attractions and films, such as Special Interest Bus Tours and Lunch With An Astronaut, we recommend a Multiday Admission or annual pass.
+This full-day experience requires a minimum of eight hours, not including travel time, to enjoy all attractions at Kennedy Space Center Visitor Complex.
+For add-on enhancements, in addition to all exhibits, attractions and films, such as Special Interest Bus Tours and Lunch With An Astronaut, we recommend a Multiday Admission or annual pass.
 Arrive at the 9 am opening time to make the most of your visit.
 The last KSC Bus Tour departs from the visitor complex 2.5 hours before closing time.
 Multiple bus tours are not recommended.